At the start of a New Year, classical music needs to stay current

 That ability to be flexible and agile in one’s thinking seems to be vital to surviving the 21st century in whatever field one works.
 It is as true in information technology or education as in music itself.

 Perhaps that is how we will find the answer.
 By accepting the need for change within classical music rather than elevating it to a unattainable pedestal.
-We should enjoy Mozart when it is performed in period dress, but also embrace classical collaborations with rap stars.
+We can enjoy Mozart when it is performed in period dress, but also embrace classical collaborations with rap stars.

 I recently attended an amazing concert by Renée Fleming and, 5 time Grammy awards-winning jazz musician, Christian McBride.
 The program ranged from Moonlight sonata to My funny Valentine.
 Renée sang the famous Pearlfishers duet, solo, accompanied by Christian.
 Renée did a poll spontaneously with the audience.
 Half of the audience raised their hands to indicate they came for Renée, while the other half came for Christian McBride.